SWalkerDDT/SWalkers-TEW-IX-Pal/README.md

 A graphical tool for editing and managing TEW IX save files (MDB/ACCDB), including tournament, dojo, and alliance management.
 Designed for use with the Microsoft Access Database Engine and compatible with both Python and standalone EXE.

+## IMPORTANT
+**Always back up your save file beforehand and don't try to rely on the internal backup functionality in this application.
+This tool is still in development and may not function properly.
+So use it on your own risk.
+On the plus side, I've done some Watcher simulations after using this tool.
+So that is a plus!**

 ## Installation & Usage

 ### 1. Install Microsoft Access Database Engine (MDB Driver)